MHSoquiat/DevOps-Project/README.md

-# DevOps Capstone Project: 3-Tier Task Management Application
+# 3-Tier Task Management Application Deployed on AKS Cluster with Datadog Monitoring

 This repository contains a task management application and its complete DevOps implementation.
-The project demonstrates modern DevOps practices including containerization, Kubernetes orchestration, CI/CD pipelines, and GitOps workflows.
+The project demonstrates modern DevOps practices including containerization, Kubernetes orchestration on Kubernetes, CI/CD pipelines, GitOps workflows, Observability with Datadog.

 ## Project Overview